obVIouslymoi/project1_cs4348/README.md

 As much as I tried, I could not complete this in time.
 I have added comments, explantations and commits to explain my code, work, and through process.
 This is also seen in my dev log.
 I am submitting what I can now, and will keep trying after the deadline.
 Sorry and thank you.

+UPDATE: The program works in its entirety!
+To run, please use "java Driver.java" in the terminal.
+Thank you!